-According to this study, bidirectional antagonism was identified where rifampicin and isoniazid antagonized one another.
-Rifampicin became a perpetrator towards the isoniazid effect on F growth, killing of F and S states.
-The maximum fractional change of the slope of isoniazid in the presence of rifampicin in the killing of F state (INTFD ) parameter was fixed at 1,000 because NONMEM estimated it at a very high value (indicating a strong antagonism on this rate constant) with a high parameter uncertainty.
-Fixing it at 1,000 did not significantly change the model fit ( $\Delta$ OFV = 0.0629) and the parameter estimates of other parameters.
+According to this study, bidirectional antagonism was identified where rifampicin and isoniazid antagonised one another.
+Rifampicin became a perpetrator towards the isoniazid effect on F growth, killing of F and S state.
+The maximum fractional change of the slope of isoniazid in the presence of rifampicin in the killing of F state (INT^{FD}{RIF,INH}) parameter was fixed at 1000 because NONMEM estimated it at a very high value (indicating a strong antagonism on this rate constant) with a high parameter uncertainty.
+Fixing it at 1000 did not significantly change the model fit (Δ OFV = 0.0629) and the parameter estimates of other parameters.
 Furthermore, isoniazid acted as a perpetrator towards rifampicin only on the killing of F state.
 There was no interaction identified on killing of N state.
-Due to the fact that EC50 of the interaction parameter was difficult to estimate, some of the EC50 of the interactions were set at a very low value $1 \times 10^{-5}$ (Eq.
+Due to the fact that EC50 of the interaction parameter was difficult to estimate, some of the EC50 of the interactions were set at a very low value 1×10-5 (Eq.
 10, 11, 12, 14) leading to an on/off interaction.

 The final MTP-GPDI model well described the isoniazid-rifampicin data at different concentrations in the stationary-phase data.
 The pcVPC also showed that the model can capture the mean and percentiles of the observations relatively well (Figure 3).
-The M3 method was also able to handle the data below LOQ, although there was an underprediction at 110 days.
+The M3 method was also able to handle the data below LOQ although there was an under prediction at 110 days.

-Clinical phase IIa EBA predictions
+Clinical Phase 2a EBA predictions

-All parameter values for translational prediction are listed in Table 1, and the illustration of the final translational MTP-GPDI model for isoniazid-rifampicin combination is shown in Figure 1b.
+All parameter values for translational prediction are listed in Table 1 and the illustration of the final translational MTP-GPDI model for isoniazid-rifampicin combination is shown in Figure 1b.

-The translational MTP model for isoniazid monotherapy successfully predicted the dose-response relationship of $EBA{0-2\ days}$ , $EBA{0-5\ days}$ , and $EBA{0-14\ days}$ .
-The prediction could also capture the EBA observation from different studies 1,22-25 at a wide range of isoniazid doses in the mixed population of fast and slow acetylators (Figure 4).
-During the estimation of the PAE parameter for isoniazid, the growth rate of fast-multiplying bacteria was estimated to be 0.15 in order to mimic the growth control curve from
+The translational MTP model for isoniazid monotherapy successfully predicted the dose-response relationship of EBA{0-2 days}, EBA{0-5 days}, and EBA{0-14 days}.
+The prediction could also capture the EBA observation from different studies^{1,22-25} at a wide range of isoniazid doses in the mixed population of fast and slow acetylators (Figure 4).
+During the estimation of the PAE parameter for isoniazid, the growth rate (k_G) was estimated to be 0.15 in order to mimic the growth control curve from Chan et al.10 The inoculum effect was removed during the translational prediction because this phenomenon occurs due to the restrictions in bacterial nutrients and space in vitro which may not apply in the lung.
+Our result also supported this argument because the EBA prediction was very low when the inoculum effect term was included (Figure S3a).